-Therefore, the present study sought to explore this research inquiry by examining cross-sectional relationships between spiritual transcendence (ST)-"the motivational capacity to create a broad sense of personal meaning for one's life"51-and the American Heart Association (AHA) Life's Simple 7 (LS7) in a sample of AA and white adults from Baltimore, MD.
-The AHA developed a clinical measurement called LS7 to monitor overall CVH for all American adults.52 LS7 consists of 7 modifiable risk factors: body mass index (BMI), smoking, physical activity, diet, BP, cholesterol, and glucose level.
-It provides clear metrics for achieving ideal CVH, categorizing scores into poor, intermediate, and ideal; higher LS7 scores reflect better CVH.52 Lower LS7 has been shown to robustly predict incident CVD and risk, especially among AA adults.^{53-55} Here, we examined if ST was positively related to overall CVH, but specifically investigated if these relations were modified by race and at least one other indicator of SES (poverty status, education).
-Exploratory analyses also tested for potential nonlinearity and additional effect modification by other social categories (sex and age), given that older adults and women tend to be more engaged with their spirituality than their respective counterparts.^{23,44,56} Lastly, we conducted sensitivity testing, given the potential for confounding across psychological affect [depressive and posttraumatic stress disorder (PTSD) symptoms], health behaviors (alcohol drinking, illicit drug use, and substance use coping), social support (relationship status and emotional and instrumental social support), and medical history (health insurance and prior diagnosis of CVDs).
-Studies have shown that greater spirituality may improve mental health, increase social network, encourage healthy lifestyle choices, and diminish odds of comorbid conditions and risk.^{25,57} Due to the cross-sectional nature of the study, mediation was not tested.
+Therefore, the present study sought to explore this research inquiry by examining cross-sectional relationships between spiritual transcendence (ST) - "the motivational capacity to create a broad sense of personal meaning for one's life" (51) - and the American Heart Association (AHA) Life's Simple 7 (LS7) in a sample of AA and White adults from Baltimore, Maryland.
+The AHA developed a clinical measurement called LS7 to monitor overall CVH for all American adults (52).
+LS7 consists of seven modifiable risk factors: body mass index (BMI), smoking, physical activity, diet, BP, cholesterol, and glucose level.
+It provides clear metrics for achieving ideal CVH, categorizing scores into poor, intermediate, and ideal; higher LS7 scores reflect better CVH (52).
+Lower LS7 has been shown to robustly predict incident CVDs and risk, especially among AA adults (53-55).
+Here, we examined if ST was positively related to overall CVH, but specifically investigated if these relations were modified by race and at least one other indicator of SES (poverty status, education).
+Exploratory analyses also tested for potential nonlinearity and additional effect modification by other social categories (sex and age), given that older adults and women tend to be more engaged with their spirituality than their respective counterparts (23,44,56).
+Lastly, we conducted sensitivity testing, given the potential for confounding across psychological affect (depressive and post-traumatic stress disorder symptoms), health behaviors (alcohol drinking, illicit drug use, and substance use coping), social support (relationship status, emotional and instrumental social support), and medical history (health insurance, prior diagnosis of CVDs).
+Studies have shown that greater spirituality may improve mental health, increase social network, encourage healthy lifestyle choices, and diminish odds of comorbid conditions and risk (25,57).
+Due to the cross-sectional nature of the study, mediation was not tested.